devtodev/datasources/README.md

 ## Feedback

-If you have any feedback, please reach out to us at cmiguens@gmail.com
+If you have any feedback, please reach out to me at cmiguens@gmail.com